 You should not use this medicine if you are allergic to zonisamide.

 You may not be able to take zonisamide if you have ever had a severe allergic to a sulfa drug.

 To make sure zonisamide is safe for you, tell your doctor if you have:

 stomach flu or illness causing diarrhea;

 a bone disorder that causes soft or weak bones or low bone mineral density;

 a history of depression, or suicidal thoughts or actions;

 if you have ever had metabolic acidosis (too much acid in your blood); or

-if you have been on a high-protein, low-carb diet.
+if you have been on a ketogenic diet (high-fat, high-protein, low-carb).

 You may have thoughts about suicide while taking this medicine.
 Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.